mlissner/michaeljaylissner.com/content/rsnapshot-backup-solution-or-why-backing-up-is-hard-to-do.md

 This power is the ability to perform incremental backups, which is to say that if I have 5GB of data that I backup 10 days in a row, it will only take up about 5GB of data, total.
 However, if I have 5GB of data today, an additional 5GB tomorrow, and another 5GB the day after, which I backup each day for ten days, it will only require a total of 5GB of space the first day, 10GB the second day, 15GB the third day, and no more space after that for the remaining 7 days.

 This is important if you want to backup your data on a regular basis.
 Since I run a server, I have several things that I must backup.
 I back these up on a daily, weekly, and monthly basis.
+The list includes:

-The list includes:<ul><li>My laptop is backed up wirelessly to the server's hard drive</li><li>The email server gets copied to an external USB drive (this includes all the Zimbra configuration files as well as thousands of emails)</li><li>The web server gets backed up to the USB drive (this includes the Drupal installation and the MySQL database)</li><li>Lots of configuration files for the servers go to the USB drive (i.e. the /etc/ directory)</li><li>And finally, the backup configuration itself goes to the USB drive</li></ul>
+ - My laptop is backed up wirelessly to the server's hard drive
+ - The email server gets copied to an external USB drive (this includes all the Zimbra configuration files as well as thousands of emails)
+ - The web server gets backed up to the USB drive (this includes the Drupal installation and the MySQL database)
+ - Lots of configuration files for the servers go to the USB drive (i.e. the /etc/ directory)
+ - And finally, the backup configuration itself goes to the USB drive

 Each of these backups presents some challenging difficulties.
 For the web server, it is challenging because it is backing up MySQL, Zimbra and Drupal.
 In order to do this, I have to coordinate the MySQL database dump so that when the Drupal backup is triggered, it will copy the MySQL information over to the USB drive along with the normal Drupal information.
 For Zimbra, the email server has to be stopped, backed up, and then started again, which means control of the email server has to be carefully scripted.